 Touriga Nacional is the most well-known Portuguese variety.
 Perhaps best known for its use in port, it also makes superb dry red wines – and has taken root outside Portugal in recent years, notably California and South Africa.
 Castelão is another red worth seeking out.
-It’s the second-most-planted vine in Portugal, and delivers generous doses of big, rich red fruit.
+It’s the second-most-planted vine in Portugal and delivers generous doses of big, rich red fruit.

 On the white side, you’ll find the likes of Alvarinho, a fresh, crisp variety (it’s known as Albariño in neighbouring Spain), Rabigato, and Viosinho, a more aromatic grape commonly found in the Douro, and also used in white port.
 Portugal has made great strides with its white wines in recent years.

-The judges’ tasting notes should make it clear that Portuguese wines offer something different to your average Sauvignon Blanc or Pinot Grigio.
+Each Portuguese wine in this year’s IWSC was tasted blind by an expert panel of judges.
+The judges’ tasting notes make it clear that Portuguese wines offer something different to your average Sauvignon Blanc or Pinot Grigio.
 For jaded palates, they’re the perfect pick-me-up.
-We’re proud to present our selection of the best Portuguese wines from the 2022 IWSC.
+We’re proud to present our selection of the best Portuguese wines from the 2023 IWSC.

 How do we judge these wines?